 The HomePod mini has Bluetooth for its Handoff feature, but doesn't work as a Bluetooth speaker.

 When you unlock your iPhone near the speaker, a card pops up on the screen with prompts walking you through the setup process.
-Clicking the button takes you to the Home app, and Siri will urge you to test out the different smart commands.
+Clicking the button takes you to the Home app, and Siri will urge you to test the different smart commands.

 How do you control the Apple HomePod mini?